 Large 1/4 inch numbered maptacks (#1200 series) are are preferred in most circumstances where each tack must be unique.
 They are readable at 4 to 6 feet.
 Instead of a plain printed key to the numbers alongside your display, try using matching tacks for the numbers in your index table.
 This is especially helpful when using more than one color.

-Small 3/16 inch numbered maptacks (#1100 series) Minimal and unobtrusive, these are recommended in particular circumstances such as where space is very limited or you want as little distraction as possible near the object of attention and do not mind if only the more attentive viewers notice the number.
+Small 3/16 inch numbered maptacks (#1100 series) Minimal and unobtrusive, these are recommended where space is very limited or you want as little distraction as possible near the object of attention and do not mind if only the more attentive viewers notice the number.
 Small numbered tacks make an ideal key to miniature objects that will be viewed up close in a gallery or museum.
 Most people can read these numbers at about twice their normal reading distance.
+Unless you really need the numbers to be as small as possible, you probably want the larger size.

 But I don't want to make holes in my map!
 We say get over it, they are pinholes.
-It takes a lot of pinholes to ruin a map.
+We have poster sized maps with close to 1000 holes scattered across them, still perfectly serviceable and ready for more tacks.
+It takes more pinholes than that to ruin a map.
 Besides, most people who stick a tack in a map intend it to remain indefinitely.
 If inserted into the little black dot that represents a city, a tack, when removed, leaves a hole that is especially unnoticeable.
 Nevertheless, when you can not make holes, or when too many holes will be a problem, we have you covered:

 Colored stickers, dots or arrows are an ideal alternative to map tacks when you need to annotate a map that will be folded or rolled or whenever there is just no place for the sharp ends to go.
 Unlike maptacks however, an opaque sticker hides what is under it such as part of the name of what you are trying to emphasize.
 The bigger the sticker, the easier it is to notice, but the more it hides.
 Transparent stickers let you see underlying text and detail but they can be harder to notice.
 It is important to pick sticker colors that contrast with the background, especially when using transparent stickers.
 Arrow shaped stickers can often be positioned to unambiguously point out what you want without hiding essential detail, but things get cluttered if you use a lot of arrows in a small area.
 The adhesive on our stickers is not permanent, so they can be safely removed from most surfaces with never a pinhole.